 Talitha Arts is a registered charity which was founded by actress Amanda Root in 2010.
-It has come a long way in just a few years and its contribution was recognised by PM Theresa May in 2016 when Amanda was awarded the Point of Light award accompanied by a personal letter which acknowledged the important work of the charity.
+It has come a long way in just a few years and its contribution was recognised by PM Theresa May in 2016 when Amanda was awarded the Point of Light award accompanied by a personal letter which acknowledged her work.

 “Talitha Arts believes in the unique value of each individual and seeks to celebrate each person’s gifts and strengths as part of their recovery,” says Amanda.
 “Talitha Arts offers choice and unconditional positive regard to all participants.”